Skip to main content

 RdCenterlineTooShort

-Description: Road centreline is shorter than the minimum required length.
+The road centerline is shorter than the minimum required length.

 RdCenterlineGap

-Description: There is a gap between road centrelines.
+There is a gap between road centerlines.

 BadEdge